Bucharest for Digital Nomads

 Card payments including Apple Pay are accepted basically everywhere.
 That includes being able to pay for metro tickets using your phone.

 During my first visit in 2023 a small number of businesses were still cash-only - I specifically remember having to pay for my gym membership in cash.
-During my 2025 visit I didn't have to use cash once.
+During my latest two visits I didn't have to use cash once.
 Everything that I paid for was with Apple Pay.

 What language is spoken in Bucharest?